-- 104 (4) Prevention of potential hazards to health, safety and general welfare of the residents of the 105 City, especially in those developments served by the individual water supply and waste 106 disposal systems.
-(5) Adequate stormwater management so there will be no adverse impacts on the quality of 107 natural surface waters, on the function of the floodplains, on off-site flood stages, and on 108 natural system values and functions.
-109 Provision of active and passive public park and recreation areas that are readily accessible to 110 residents and visitors and that adequately meet identified recreation needs.
-111 (7) Protection of the City's natural and scenic resources, including the quality of air and both 112 surface and ground waters and the preservation of their ecological integrity.
-113 114 115 ARTICLE II. - DEVELOPMENT REVIEW AUTHORITY.
-116 117 118 Sec.
-74-2. - Purpose.
-119 The purpose of this Section is to identify the appropriate reviewing and decision-making authority for 120 development applications that are addressed in this LDC.
-121 122 Sec.
+ARTICLE II. - RESERVED DEVELOPMENT REVIEW AUTHORITY.

+Sec.
+74-2.
+Reserved.
+Purpose.

+The purpose of this Section is to identify the appropriate reviewing and decision-making authority for development applications that are addressed in this LDC.

+Sec.
 74-3. - City Commission.
-123 124 (a) Duties of the City Commission related to this LDC.
-The City Commission shall have the following duties 125 126 relating to development applications that are addressed in this LDC: 127 (1) Appointing and confirming members of the Planning and Zoning Board required under this LDC; 128 129 (2) Appointing or confirming special magistrates as provided in City Code; 130 131 (3) Establishing a schedule of fees and charges for all processes under this LDC by resolution; and 132 133 (4) Acting as the Land Development Regulation Commission pursuant to Florida Statutes §§ 163.3164(25) 134 and 163.3194(2) by considering and approving or denying requests for the following types of 135 development applications: 136 137 138 Plan amendments, including future land use map amendments; 139 - Annexations:

-- Changes to the Land Development Code or a proposed new Land Development Code; - Rezonings, including Planned Unit Developments (PUDs); d. - Major Conditional Uses: - f.
-Amendments to the approved Capital Improvements Program or budget; - Proposed development agreements created pursuant to the "Florida Local Government g.
-Development Agreement Act"; - h.
-Establishment of and amendments to Community Redevelopment Agencies (CRAs); - Final Plats; and i. - Vacations of Plats and Rights-of-Way. - (b) Quorum required.
+- (a) Duties of the City Commission related to this LDC.
+The City Commission shall have the following duties relating to development applications that are addressed in this LDC: - (1) Appointing and confirming members of the Planning and Zoning Board required under this LDC; - (2) Appointing or confirming special magistrates as provided in City Code; - (3) Establishing a schedule of fees and charges for all processes under this LDC by resolution; and - (4) Acting as the Land Development Regulation Commission pursuant to Florida Statutes §§ 163.3164(25) and 163.3194(2) by considering and approving or denying requests for the following types of development applications: - a.
+Plan amendments, including future land use map amendments; - b.
+Annexations; - c.
+Changes to the Land Development Code or a proposed new Land Development Code; - d.
+Rezonings, including Planned Unit Developments (PUDs); - e.
+Major Conditional Uses; - f.
+Amendments to the approved Capital Improvements Program or budget; - g.
+Proposed development agreements created pursuant to the "Florida Local Government Development Agreement Act"; - h.
+Establishment of and amendments to Community Redevelopment Agencies (CRAs); - i.
+Final Plats: and - j.
+Vacations of Plats and Rights-of-Way. - (b) Quorum required.
 A minimum of four (4) Commissioners present at a duly called meeting shall constitute a quorum.
-Commissioners participating virtually count towards the quorum and can vote as if they were physically present in accordance with Florida Statutes. - (c) Majority vote required.
+Commissioners participating virtually count towards the quorum and can vote as if they were physically present in accordance with Florida Statutes.
+[NOTE: Relocated from Sec.
+110-1001] - (c) Majority vote required.
 Approvals require a majority vote of the number of Commissioners present at a duly called meeting with a quorum.
 A "tie vote" will constitute a denial.

 Sec.
 74-4. - Planning and Zoning Board.
+[NOTE: Relocated from Sec.
+110-1200-1203]